richan-fongdasen/eloquent-blameable/readme.md

 This package supports laravel versions from ``5.1.35`` to ``5.5.*``

+> If you are using Laravel version 5.5+ then you can skip registering the service provider in your Laravel application.

 ### Service Provider

 Add the package service provider in your ``config/app.php``